TWUOnline/far-centre-guides/pages/02.lead-ba/06.LDRS-220-Leading-With-Numbers/03.lesson-notes/09.Unit-9/docs.md

 This unit uses the tools from the prior unit for organizational decision making (the ‘controlling’ part of “monitoring and controlling”).

+!
+Prior to this unit's Learning Lab, you will notice there is a Brainstorming Activity - This exercise requires 6 (NOT flat) rocks for each group, ranging from large (large fist sized) to small (chicken egg sized) Round river-rock works best.)

 Your actions are:

 - Play the web-based videos (at the beginning of the Learning Lab) and solicit discussion